 |Race/Ethnicity||Number of Grads|

-Automation Engineer Tech appeals to people across the globe.
-About 0.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Automation Engineer Tech.
+About 0.4% of those with this major are international students.

 How Much Do Automation Engineer Technology Majors Make?